24cse-deepika/DayForge/README.md

 Built by Deepika — a 3rd year CS student who learns by building real things.

-Started as a C++ idea, pivoted to JavaScript after reasoning through what actually mattered for this use case.
+Started as a C++ idea (SmartTasker), pivoted to JavaScript after reasoning through what actually mattered for this use case.
 Went through two full redesigns (dropped Pomodoro scheduling, overhauled the slot system) before the engine felt right.
-The project began with no knowledge of Node.js, Express, or React — the scheduling engine was built first, learning the full stack comes next.
+The project began with no knowledge of Node.js, Express, or React — the scheduling engine was built first, with the full stack being layered on top progressively.
 Every function was reasoned through before being written.
 This was built to be understood, not just to work.

-**Stack in this phase:** Vanilla JavaScript · Node.js · `uuid` · `node:test`
+**Current stack:** Vanilla JavaScript · Node.js · Express.js · `uuid` · `helmet` · `cors` · `dotenv` · `express-validator` · `node:test`
-**Coming next:** Express.js · PostgreSQL · React
+**Coming next:** PostgreSQL · JWT Auth · React